cjoakim/azure-cosmosdb-nosql-graph/README_DEVICES.md

   - attrs: name, value, deviceID

-Thus there is a hierarchical structure from **DeviceSingleton --> ProducerDevices --> DeviceState**.
+Thus there is a hierarchical structure:
+**DeviceSingleton --> ProducerDevices --> DeviceStateCurrent --> DeviceStateEvents**.

 ## Cosmos DB Implementation Notes

 ### Cosmos DB Attribute Names

-- Use short attribute names to save space
+- Use short attribute names to save space on billions of documents
   - did instead of deviceID
   - pid instead of producerID
   - ser instead of serialNum